ScribbleLabApp/SFFileManagementKit/README.md

 This script will remove the `build` directory and CMake cache files.

+### Benchmarks

+A detailed guide on how to run and write benchmark test suites can be found [here](docs/benchmarking.md).

 ## Contributing

 Be part of the next revolution in note-taking by contributing to the project.
 This is a community-led effort, so we welcome as many contributors who can help.
 Read the [Contribution Guide](https://github.com/ScribbleLabApp/ScribbleLab/blob/main/CONTRIBUTING.md) for more information.